 Photos posted publicly on Facebook and Instagram by Paez-Cowan of her and her husband with their grey mare in 2014 show the horse once apparently enjoyed good health (below).
 Photos © Elite Body Imaging.

-Below is a photo of the same horse at the Paez Ranch, taken on Wednesday, May 27, 2015:
+Above is a photo of the same horse at the Paez Ranch, taken on Wednesday, May 27, 2015

 “Seeing these horses every day at the barn is heartbreaking,” said Julie Shelton, SFSPCA board member, who accompanied Waggoner to the Paez ranch.
 “They are just traumatized.”